dylanzenner/greenhouse_gas_emissions_de_pipeline/README.md

 -   Deadletter queue for automatic retry of failed messages

 **SNS**
--   For sending failure messages to a Slack Channel
+-   For sending failure messages to an email address

 **CloudWatch Time-Based Events:**
 -   For invoking the first lambda function and triggering the pipeline